tonytins/ryubook/README.md

 ## License

-I dedicate any and all copyright interest in this software to the public domain - see the [UNLICENSE](UNLICENSE) file for details.
+This project is licensed under the MPL 2.0 license - see the [LICENSE](LICENSE) file for details.